EPCCed/archer-gpu-course/exercises/cuda-optimise/README.md

 ---

-Each pixel of the new image $M$ is generated based on it's neighboring pixel values and the original edge data $E$ by repeatedly performing the following update:
+Each pixel of the new image $M$ is generated based on its neighboring pixel values and the original edge data $E$ by repeatedly performing the following update: